sigami/base/README.md

 ## JavaScript

-There is no much included by default, except for some function to add css classes to the tag cloud and of course bootstrap scripts.
+By default there is only one function to add css classes to the tag cloud and Bootstrap scripts.

 Main minifed file is `lib/assets/dist/jutzu.js`.

+Source is in `lib/assets/js/scripts.js`.

 ## Grunt